The Average Cost of a UK Wedding in 2026 is £20,604

 North (North West England)£17,342

-Cheapest & Most Expensive Months to Get Married
+Cheapest and Most Expensive Months to Get Married

 Average UK Wedding Costs: By Month of Year